Prepare Income Taxes

 The special itemized deduction for mortgage insurance premiums paid on mortgages taken out after 06 expires for 2013.

-make a difference for those with highly active medical expenses
+can make a difference for those with highly active medical

 Health reform could be vulnerable to the same criticism as Obama's $787 billion economic plan to control rising unemployment.
 The three-year wait is the time it's going to take to set up insurance marketplaces, write consumer protection rules and reconfigure the bureaucracy to carry out the legislation.